Friday, 31 January 2020

 Motorcycle badges are often held in place with clips over posts, plastic, die cast zinc or otherwise and they are often quite weak.
 Removing the clips with a Dremel often helps but sometimes you find the badges already broken.

 This badge from the front of the CX500 is a typical example.
-This time, I chose to glue two M3 screw to the back of the badge and retain them in place with nuts and Loctite 243.
+This time, I chose to glue two M3 screws to the back of the badge and retain them in place with nuts and Loctite 243.
 The badge is fixed to the screws with Araldite 5 minute Metal adhesive.

 I prepared the badge by drilling out the broken posts with a 6 mm twist drill.